mewtlu/canddi-kommander/README.md

 To edit configuration for your environment, please edit `src/main/php/Canddi/Helper/Config/config/canddi/config.ini` To perform commands which require authentication you'll need to populate this file with a valid [Personal Access Token](https://github.com/settings/tokens) from GitHub.

-Files stored in the `static/`, such as `CODEOWNERS`, are files to be committed to an updated repository.
+Files stored in the `static/`, such as `CODEOWNERS`, are files that will be automatically committed to an updated repository.

 - To update codeowners, change the `static/CODEOWNERS` file.
+The `static/CODEOWNERS` file is required.

 ## Unit testing
 Unit tests can be invoked via the following command: